ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

 1. Log in to your watsonx.data web console.
 2. From the navigation menu, select **Configurations** and click **MCP server**.
-4. Select the appropriate option based on your host type:
+4. From the **MCP configuration** section, select the appropriate option based on your host type:

       - **Bob**: Configuration for IBM Bob host
       - **Claude**: Configuration for Claude Desktop